|Photo by Seong Choul Hong|

-The school accepts applications for admission to the Ph.D. program for fall and spring semesters.
+The school accepts applications for admission to the Ph.D. program for fall semesters.
 The deadlines for applications are Dec.
 1 for international students and Jan.
-15 for fall.
+15 for U.S. residents.
 Students who meet this deadline will be eligible for full consideration for fellowships and assistantships.

 - Foundation core of:

 - Either proficiency in depth in an appropriate language or completion of an approved set of three tool-skill courses.
 With the permission of the director of graduate studies, these courses may be counted in the concentration areas.

 - At least two other approved courses at the 600-level in the School of Journalism.
 These courses may be counted in the concentration areas.

 - Twenty-one to 27 credit hours in each of two concentration areas and up to 27 credit hours in electives and dissertation for a minimum of 90 credit hours.